cometkim/unicode-segmenter/README.md

 - **Excellent compatibility**: It works well on older browsers, edge runtimes, and embedded JavaScript runtimes like [Hermes] and [QuickJS].

-- **Small bundle size**: It effectively compresses Unicode data and provides tree-shakeable format, allowing unnecessary codes to be eliminated.
+- **Small bundle size**: It effectively compresses Unicode data and provides a tree-shakeable format, allowing unnecessary codes to be eliminated.

-- **Extreamly efficient**: It's carefully optimized for performance, making it the fastest one in the ecosystem—outperforming even the built-in `Intl.Segmenter`.
+- **Extremely efficient**: It's carefully optimized for performance, making it the fastest one in the ecosystem—outperforming even the built-in `Intl.Segmenter`.

-- **TypeScript**: It's fully type-checked, provides definitions with JSDoc.
+- **TypeScript**: It's fully type-checked, and provides definitions with JSDoc.

 - **ESM-first**: It natively supports ES Modules, also supports CommonJS too.